zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/My essays/Homework task.md

 - [ ] Specfic and clear (not vague) ideas

 ## Corrected version

-==In these last years,== we see more and more vehicles driven by artificial intelligence. ==This is an attempt to solve traffic problems like accidents== and I believe that this is a good thing, ==because== it makes our lives safer and easier.
+==In these last years,== we see more and more vehicles driven by artificial intelligence. ==This is an attempt to solve traffic problems== and I believe that this is a good thing, ==because== it makes our lives safer and easier.

+# Write a main body

+The main goal of this new technology is to regulate traffic